JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

 This filter thins observations by iterating over them by station and flagging each observation that is part of a "streak" of sequential observations.
-The first condition for a "streak" is that the observational values are the same over a certain count of sequential observations.
+The first condition for a "streak" is that the observation values are the same over a certain count of sequential observations.
 The second condition is either (a) that this set of observations is longer than a user-defined duration or (b) that it covers the full trajectory of a station.

+Alternatively, a percentage can be specified, where if observation values are the same over more than this percentage of all non-missing values in a record, they are flagged as a streak.
+See :ref:`here <radiosonde_example_yaml>` for an example of using the :code:`obs space.obsdatain.obsgrouping` YAML option to group observations into records.
+With no obsgrouping, the full set of valid observations counts as a single record.

-The observational values which are used for evaluation of whether a "streak" exists are the :code:`filter variables`.
+The observation values which are used for evaluation of whether a "streak" exists are the :code:`filter variables`.
 If multiple :code:`filter variables` are present, then each variable is considered independently.
-In other words the filter flags observations based on each variable, independent to the other variables. the original full track for each filter variable.
+In other words the filter flags observations based on each variable, independent to the other variables.
 Any observations that form streaks in at least one variable will be flagged.

 The following YAML parameters are supported:

 * :code:`filter variables`: the variables to use to classify observations as "stuck".
   This required parameter must be entered as a string vector.

-* :code:`number stuck tolerance`: the maximum number of observations in a row with the same observational value before its classification as a potential streak is made.
+* :code:`number stuck tolerance`: the maximum number of observations in a row with the same observation value before its classification as a potential streak is made.
   This required parameter must be entered as a non-negative integer.

 * :code:`time stuck tolerance`: the maximum time duration before a potential streak is rejected